tylerwray/me/blog/phoenix-live-view-ecommerce-app/index.md

 I really like tailwind as a companion to liveview because of it's utility-first nature.
 It makes it really easy to style our live views and components.

-First we need to install some Javascript modules.
+For now, just install these modules.

 ```bash
 npm install --prefix assets postcss-loader tailwindcss